Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Introduction

-As an aside, it is interesting to note that the discrete regenerative property (R') is satisfied by a classical queueing system, namely the Last-In-First-Out (LIFO) queue, also called Last-Come-First-Served (LCFS).
-This property was for instance exploited in N\'u\~nez-Queija~\cite{Nunez-Queija01:0} to study its stationary behavior.
-Combined with the above reasoning it provides a new interpretation for the results by Limic~\cite{Limic00:0, Limic01:0}, where it is proved that the scaling limit of the LIFO queue is the height process of a L\'evy tree.
+To conclude the presentation and implications of our results, we note that the approach explained above, using the regenerative characterization of the reflected Brownian established by~\cite{Weill07:0}, provides a new interpretation for the results by~\cite{Limic00:0, Limic01:0} where it is proved that the scaling limit of the pre-emptive LIFO queue is the height process of a L\'evy tree.

+First of all, note that the queue length process of the pre-emptive LIFO queue indeed exhibits the above regenerative property (this was already observed by~\cite{Nunez-Queija01:0}): the beginning of a new excursion at level $a$ corresponds to an arrival of a customer when there were $a-1$ customers in the queue.
+The excursion above level $a$ lasts until the queue length process falls back to level $a-1$ and because of the pre-emptive LIFO service discipline, this excursion is distributed as a regular busy cycle.
+In particular, it is independent of $a$ and moreover, the service discipline is such that successive excursions are i.i.d..

+Assuming that the queue length process properly scaled converges and that this regenerative property passes to the limit, it becomes very natural that any accumulation point of the queue length process satisfies the continuous version of the regenerative property as defined by~\cite{Weill07:0}.
+As~\cite{Weill07:0} showed that this regenerative property characterizes the height process of L\'evy trees~\cite{Duquesne02:0}, this provides another explanation as why, as was showed by~\cite{Limic00:0, Limic01:0}, the pre-emptive LIFO queue is the height process of a L\'evy tree.